mnelson4/yet-another-related-posts-plugin/readme.txt

 3. **Caching**: YARPP organically caches the related posts data as your site is visited, greatly improving performance.
 4. **Related posts in RSS feeds**: Display related posts in your RSS and Atom feeds with custom display options.
 5. **Disallowing certain tags or categories**: You can choose certain tags or categories as disallowed, meaning any page or post with such tags or categories will not be served up by the plugin.
 6. **Related posts and pages**: Puts you in control of pulling up related posts, pages, or both.
+YARPP does not yet fully support custom post types; look for these in a future version.

 This plugin requires PHP 5 and MySQL 4.1 or greater.

-YARPP does not yet support custom post types; look for these in a future version.

 **See [other plugins by mitcho](http://profiles.wordpress.org/users/mitchoyoshitaka/)**.